craig-m/mpcontainer/container-mpd-build/README.md

 ## notes

-A to do list, things to check, and otehr random information.
+A to do list, things to check, and other random information (even if a low/no priority).

 * do [Reproducuble builds](https://reproducible-builds.org/)